korlibs-archive/docs-old.korge.org/korge/resolutions/index.md

 With the default `scaleMode = ScaleMode.SHOW_ALL` but setting `clipBorders = false`, your get your content centered keeping the aspect ratio, and filling all the available space.
 But now, pixels that would go in the border are being displayed.

+You can use the `dockedTo` component / view decorator to automatically update the view position when a resize or rotation happens.

 ```kotlin
 val container = container {